 According to these definitions, then, modesty is a broad concept not limited to sexual connotation.
 It is a state of mind or disposition that expresses a humble estimate of oneself before God.
 Modesty, like humility, is the opposite of boldness or arrogance.
 It does not seek to draw attention to itself or to show off in an unseemly way.
 Webster apparently links chastity with modesty, because chastity means "moral purity in thought and conduct."
 Moral purity, like humility, will not exhibit sensuality any more than it will exhibit flamboyance.

-You may wonder why I am giving this subject so soon after John Ritenbaugh, a couple of years ago, gave his series on "Forms and Formality," as I believe it was called.
+You may wonder why I am giving this subject so soon after John Ritenbaugh, a couple of years ago, gave his series on "Formality and Customs."
 I strongly advise everyone to go back through that because, since then, people—especially younger people—have not paid attention to it in some cases.

 As an antidote to the feminine tendency toward extravagant clothing, two New Testament epistles warn against placing unwarranted value on external apparel and commend modesty in clothing.
 Let us look at both.

 According to William Barclay's Daily Bible Study Series on I Peter,

 In the world of the Greeks and the Romans it is interesting to collect the references to personal adornments.
 There were as many ways of dressing the hair as there were bees in Hybca.
 Hair was waved and dyed, sometimes black, more often auburn.
 Wigs were worn, especially blonde wigs, which are found even in the Christian catacombs; and hair to manufacture them was imported from Germany, and even as far away as India.
 Hair bands, pins and combs were made of ivory, and boxwood, and tortoise shell; and sometimes gold, studded with gems.